sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-backgrounds</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Desktop backgrounds packaged with the GNOME desktop
+Short desc    : Desktop backgrounds packaged with the GNOME desktop
 URL          : http://www.gnome.org
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The gnome-backgrounds package contains the default
+Descript     : The gnome-backgrounds package contains the default
              : desktop background, known as the Adwaita background,
              : for the GNOME Desktop version
 ```